theodorosploumis/notes/pm.md

 ## Project Brief

-- The Task
+- The Task (what's the main site functionality?)
-- The Deliverables
+- The Deliverables (bullet point list)
-- Background information
+- Background information (what eas the reason to write this brief?)
-- The Objectives
+- The Objectives (Explain any key challenges and opportunities)
-- The target Audience
+- The target Audience (user profiles etc)
-- Choice of Channels
+- Choice of channels (eg web, email, mobile app etc)
-- The key message
+- The key Message (what are we saying?)
-- The Budget
+- The Budget (by phases)
-- Measurement
+- Measurement (KPI, how will we measure success?)
-- Any Mandatories
+- Any mandatories (is there anything that we should include or avoid?)
-- Possible Ideas
+- Possible ideas
-- Tone of voice
+- Tone of voice (eg branding, UX defined etc)

 [Source: Drupalize.me - Introduction to Project Management](https://drupalize.me/series/introduction-project-management)